The Fireball Run

 Season 11 – Fireball Run Big Country; September 23 – 30, 2017, we’ll be on the road with over 40 teams, all competing for bragging rights, a plastic road sign, and a greater cause.
 Eau Claire, WI to Rochester, MN to Dubuque, IA to Burlington, IA to Fort Doge, then it’s into Vermillion, SD to Yankton to Pierre, SD and the finish line of Grand Rapids.
 The 8 day adventure rally is filmed as a series and you can watch past episodes on Amazon.

 Raising awareness and raising spirits, we thank the wonderful teams and crew of the Fireball Run.
+Take a look at this year’s featured children.
+Feel free to print posters and distribute in your area.

 What an exciting 10th Anniversary Edition.
 We started off in western NY, then traveled through northern PA, MD, eastern NY, CT and wrapped up in Amesbury, MA.
 8 days to 8 cities covering 2000 miles and distributing over 40,000 posters of missing kids.